aamnamz/ciphertool/README.md

 ## Prerequisites
 - **Python 3**: Ensure you have Python 3 installed on your system.
 - **No external libraries** are required.
-The project uses standard Python libraries only.
+The project uses standard Python libraries.

 ## Installation
 1. Clone the repository to your local machine: